ryan4yin/nixos-and-flakes-book/docs/nixos-with-flakes/nixos-flake-and-module-system.md

         ./configuration.nix

         # This module works the same as the `specialArgs` parameter we used above
-        # chose one of the two methods to use
+        # choose one of the two methods to use
         # { _module.args = { inherit inputs; };}
       ];
     };